Saviour Kasukuwere: Sanctions

 Since 2003, Kasukuwere is on the United States sanctions list.

 Self Exile

-In November 2017, Kasukuwere fled the country alongside other G40 cabalists, Professor Jonathan Moyo and Mr Patrick Zhuwao, who remain in exile.
+In November 2017, Kasukuwere fled the country alongside other G40 members, Professor Jonathan Moyo and Mr Patrick Zhuwao, who remain in exile.
 After six months and six days in self-imposed exile, he finally returned home.

-Criminal charges, return to South Africa and extradition request
+2023 presidential candidacy

-On 12 October 2020, members of Zimbabwe's national prosecuting authority met with South Africa Prosecutor-General Kumbirai Hodzi to request the extraditions of both Kasukuwere and Walter Mzembi, due to corruption charges.
-However, Hodzi hesitated and demanded that the proposed extraditions be based on the Extradition (Designated Countries) Order of 1990.
-It was also revealed that Kasukuwere again fled to South Africa, with Zimbabwe's prosecutor general stating Kasukuwere and Mzembi "had their cases before the courts, but they fled before their trials were completed".
+Kasukuwere announced his bid to stand for president on 20 June 2023.
+He was gazetted as a presidential candidate but denied to stand by court order.